-Birthplace: Las Vegas, Nevada
+Birthplace: Las Vegas

-Hometown: Las Vegas, NV
+Hometown: Las Vegas

-Marital Status: Single
+Marital Status: Engaged

 Busch's racing career began in his hometown of Las Vegas.
-The second-generation driver got his start the way most youngsters do – tagging along with his father to racetracks dotted among the Mountain and Pacific time zones.
+The second-generation driver got his start the way most youngsters do - by tagging along with his father to racetracks dotted among the Mountain and Pacific time zones.

-At just 7 years old, Busch was behind the wheel of a go-kart, and by 15, competed alongside his father, Tom, in Dwarf Car competition.
+At just 7 years old, Busch was behind the wheel of a go-kart and, by 15, competed alongside his father Tom in Dwarf Car competition.
 In only his second start, Busch scored his first Dwarf Car win at Las Vegas Speedway Park.
-Busch didn't complete his first full season as a driver until 1994, but he made an immediate impact, earning Nevada State Dwarf Car rookie of the year honors.
-That set the stage for a banner year in 1995, when at age 17, Busch won 10 consecutive races at 10 different tracks to secure the Nevada State Dwarf Car championship.
+Busch didn't complete his first full season as a driver until 1994 but he made an immediate impact, earning Nevada State Dwarf Car rookie of the year honors.
+That set the stage for a banner year in 1995 when, at age 17, Busch won 10 consecutive races at 10 different tracks to secure the Nevada State Dwarf Car championship.